Rejean-McCormick/Orgo/Documentation/v3/1-orgo-database-schema-reference.md

 ### Enum implementation

-For Orgo v3, all enums listed here are **implemented as PostgreSQL ENUM types** with the exact value sets given in this document (not just free‑text columns).
+For Orgo v3, all enums listed here are implemented as PostgreSQL ENUM types on the **operational schema** with the exact value sets given in this document (not just free‑text columns).
+For the **Insights/analytics star‑schema** (`insights.*`), the same token sets are stored as `TEXT` columns containing the canonical values, to decouple the warehouse from OLTP enums (see Module 14 and the Insights config).

 Key examples: